Batavia Muckdogs: Largest crowd

 The largest crowd to attend a professional game in Batavia is over 4,000 during the inaugural 1939 season.
-In more recent years, the two largest crowds happened on July 27, 2019 with 2,779 fans packing the stadium thanks to a promotion from local company Tompkins Insurance that bought anyone who wanted to attend a ticket.
-On July 29, 2011, 2,445 fans attended a game versus the Staten Island Yankees to see local Rochester native Cito Culver, who scored two runs for the Yankees and also batted another run in.
+In more recent years, the largest crowds have happened on a regular basis since 2021 when CAN-USA Sports purchased the team.

-Year by Year
+Year by year

 As teams move to larger markets, and western New York area residency dwindling, the Muckdogs find themselves ranking last in attendance, though in 2008 a new policy was put forth by the Red Wings management to only report through the gate fans and not add on like several teams do to pad attendance records.
 Attendance substantially rebounded in 2019 as fans rallied behind the team in a last-ditch effort to save it.